Image search results - "Europa" |

 O: Tetrastyle temple on high pediment, free standing column on each side

-R: Veiled Europa riding bull leftlaney
+R: Veiled Europa riding bull left

 PHOENICIA, SIDONAutonomous issue, time of Augustus